naamach/rtml/README.md

 ```

 This will upload to the RTML plan `NewPlan.xml` and a VBScript `import.vbs` to the remote host `remote_user@remote_host`, to the remote `Cygwin` directory `/home/remote_user/`.
 It will then use the VBScript `import.vbs` to import the new plan (now located at `C:\cygwin64\home\remote_user\`) to the ACP Scheduler database.

+NOTE: You should first exchange `ssh` keys with the remote server, to allow an `ssh` connection without password prompt.
+See here for details: https://www.thegeekstuff.com/2011/07/rsync-over-ssh-without-password/